-An individual earning $20,000 would also need to decide whether making a super contribution to reduce your taxable income to zero is the most tax-effective option, especially when any individual earning less than $20,542 does not pay income tax under the Australian income tax rates (for latest income tax rates, see SuperGuide article Australian income tax rates for 2018/2019 and 2017/2018 years (and earlier years) and see also SuperGuide article Income tax cuts for 2018/2019 year (and for future years)).
+An individual earning $20,000 would also need to whether making a super contribution to reduce taxable income to zero is the most tax-effective option, especially when any individual earning less than $20,542 does not pay income tax under the Australian income tax rates (for latest income tax rates, see SuperGuide article Australian income tax rates for 2018/2019 and 2017/2018 years (and earlier years) and see also SuperGuide article Income tax cuts for 2018/2019 year (and for future years)).

 Note: In relation to the practical implications of having such a deduction denied, and what happens to the reporting of that part of the contribution that can’t be claimed as a tax deduction, it is possible to vary an intent to claim a tax deduction (see SuperGuide Concessional contributions: What form do I use to claim a tax deduction?).

 Background: For more information on making tax-deductible super contributions, see the following SuperGuide articles:

 - Who can make tax-deductible contributions?

-- Tax-deductible super contributions: Meeting the 10% income test
+- Tax-deductible super contributions: No longer need to meet 10% income test

 - Concessional contributions: What form do I use to claim a tax deduction?